 Take a tour of our campus and sit down for a one-on-one conversation, then picture yourself preparing for a career in Electronics, Medical Assisting, or Medical/Insurance Coding.

-To be admitted to Hamilton Tech, applicants must: (1) be 17 years of age on or before the first day of classes, and (2) possess a high school diploma (or recognized equivalency certificate).
+To be admitted to Hamilton Tech, applicants must: (1) be 17 years of age on or before the first day of classes, and (2) possess a high college diploma (or recognized equivalency certificate).

 Persons interested in obtaining information about Hamilton Tech and its program offerings should contact the campus to speak with an Admissions Representative.
 Admissions Representatives will provide general information about Hamilton Tech for the prospective student in order to determine if a Professional Career Advisory Session (PCAS) is appropriate.